Croxley Green History Project

 Download File

-P J O'Reilly - Restoration Builder
+Paul J O'Reilly - Restoration Builder

-Road School and believed that it would be a great project.
+As a local restoration builder (Sarratt) I had been aware of the former Yorke Road School and believed that it would be a great project.
 When Yorke Road School came up for sale I managed to outbid developers and secure the building.
 The first job was to advise local neighbours of my plans and this is when I discovered the huge level of local support and love for the old school.
 My first week was spent tidying and securing the building and throughout the week I was visited by local residents and members of both the Residents Association and Parish Council.
 The support I have received from local residents and organisations has been much more than I could have wished for and it makes me even more passionate in making a lasting historical legacy for Croxley Green.
 I am keen to keep everyone updated on my progress and any updates will appear on the CGRA website.
+Rose Hanscomb - Former pupil and CGRA committee member It has been a long haul trying to save Yorke Road School.
+The building looked more like a bombsite than my dear old school, it seemed sadder with more of the roof falling in each time it rained.
+Then along came Paul O'Reilly.
+It was a miracle and a chance for all the old school's many supporters to get behind his planning application to restore it to its former glory.

 The Resident Number 2007 - 2013